Financial Process Narrative

 Overview of Financial Process Narrative Process

-• The department will then draft a first version of the financial process narrative using the Financial Process Narrative Outline and Financial Process Narrative Template and send to UCO for review and comments.
-This review process is iterative and may involve several versions.
+• If requirements are met, the department will draft a process narrative using the Financial Process Narrative Outline and Financial Process Narrative Template and send to their assigned Campus Controller or UA Controller for review and comments.

-• Financial process narratives are required to be reviewed by the department and updated on an annual basis for audit purposes or as changes to processes occur.
+• Process narratives are required to be reviewed and updated by the department and assigned Campus Controller or UA Controller on an annual basis for audit purposes or as changes to processes occur.

 Requirements and Best Practices